-Plant taxonomy classifies the Russian sage that I grow as Perovskia atriplicifolia.
+Plant taxonomy classifies one popular species of Russian sage as Perovskia atriplicifolia, but there are others.
 For a more rigidly upright type, grow the species, Perovskia longin.
 These plants are in the mint family.
 ‘Blue Spire’ is a popular cultivar.

 Technically, Russian sage is classified as a woody sub-shrub.
 But because many people prune these bushes annually and thereby keep them relatively short, they are often treated as if they were perennial flowers.

-A graceful perennial with silver stems (so chalky in appearance they sometimes seem to be white) and feathery, silvery leaves, Russian sage plants (at maturity and/or if you do not prune them annually) can reach a height of 4 feet (with a spread of 3 feet) or greater.
-For a more compact version, try 'Little Spire' (1 1/2-2 feet tall, with a similar spread).
+A graceful perennial with silver stems (so chalky in appearance they sometimes seem to be white) and feathery, silvery leaves, Russian sage plants can reach a height of 4 feet (with a spread of 3 feet) or greater if you do not prune them annually.
+For a more compact version, try 'Little Spire,' which matures at about 1 1/2 to 2 feet tall, with a similar spread.

-These are tough plants and need little care.
+Russian sage are tough plants that need little care.
 Being tall, they do often require support (either staking or a peony ring) if grown individually, lest they flop over.
-If grown in masses, they more or less support each other.
-But the big care concern with these plants is pruning, so let me break down the subject into the why, when, and how of pruning:
+If grown in masses, they more or less support one another.
+But the primary care concern with these plants is pruning, which is optional:

-- The "Why" Behind Pruning Russian Sage: Some gardeners choose to prune Russian sage annually.
+Why prune Russian Sage: Some gardeners choose to prune Russian sage annually.
 The argument for pruning is that the plant will grow to be bushier as a result of this care.
-At the very least, cut off any dead branches to keep this perennial tidy.
+At the very least, it's a good idea to cut off any dead branches to keep this perennial tidy.

-- When to prune Russian sage: The time to prune Russian sage will be early spring or mid-spring, depending on the strategy you adopt.
-See immediately below.
+When to prune Russian sage: The normal time to prune Russian sage is early spring or mid-spring, depending on the strategy you adopt.

-- How to prune Russian sage: There are two basic trimming strategies.
+How to prune Russian sage: There are two basic trimming strategies.
 One is to prune down to within a few inches of ground level in early spring and just be done with it.
-But another approach is to wait until mid-spring and allow the plant stems to start to fill in with leaves.
+Another approach is to wait until mid-spring and allow the plant stems to start to fill in with leaves.
 You'll be able to identify the dead stems this way as the ones that aren't filling in, and you can proceed to cut them off.
-Then make a judgment regarding the remaining branches.
-Do you want to start out with stems that are 1 foot tall?
-Then make your cut accordingly.
-The taller a plant you start out with in spring, the taller a plant you'll end up with in fall.
+Then, make a judgment regarding the remaining branches.
+For example, if you want to start out with stems that are 1 foot tall, make your cut at 1 foot.
+The taller the plant starts out in spring, the taller it will end up in fall.